Waveform Comparison Option

 Using the Compare feature in Batch Mode

-The comparison feature can also be used in a batch .execution mode.
+The comparison feature can also be used in a batch execution mode to automatically compare two files from inside a batch file or shell script.